TKasekamp/LTLMiner/README.md

 LTLMiner
 =============

-For all your Minecraft needs!
+Application developed for discovering declerative process models.

-Sorry, this is just a tool for process mining that uses a version of LTLChecker found [here](https://bitbucket.org/TKasekamp/ltlchecker-alone).
+This is a tool for process mining that uses a version of LTLChecker found [here](https://bitbucket.org/TKasekamp/ltlchecker-alone).

-More to come.
-Soon.
-Maybe.
+Performance tests can be found [here](https://github.com/TKasekamp/ltlminer-tests).